Drainage Strategy Reports

 Surface water drainage

-Investigation of the options for the surface water drainage would involve an initial consideration of the types of SUDS techniques likely to be applicable at the site.
+The investigation of the options for the surface water drainage would involve a consideration of the types of SUDS techniques likely to be applicable at the site.
 This would be determined in large part by the permeability of the ground and it is important to base this on actual percolation tests if at all possible.
-Any of the rainfall run-off from the site not disposed of via infiltration into the soil or similar means would need to be attenuated by site control measures.
-This would be to ensure that the overall run-off from the site was not increased.
-As part of this overall process the Environment Agency / Council would be consulted.
+Any of the rainfall run-off from the site not disposed of via infiltration into the soil and proposed to be directed to a watercourse or a sewer would probably need to be attenuated by site control measures.
+This would be to ensure that the run-off from the site was not increased.
+As part of this overall process the appropriate Land Drainage Authority would be consulted.

 The means to ensure the long-term maintenance of the surface water drainage arrangements would also need to be considered.
 In addition, any obvious constraints, such as potential land issues for any off-site surface water drainage, would also be identified.

 For a site in England larger than one hectare, the part of a drainage strategy report covering surface water drainage duplicates some of the contents of a Flood Risk Assessment, so there may be advantages in combining the two reports.